neondatabase/website/content/docs/guides/reflex.md

 ## Create a Data Viewer Dashboard in Reflex with Neon

-Learn how to use Reflex with Neon Postgres in the below project to create a an interactive Data Viewer Dashboard application.
+Learn how to use Reflex with Neon Postgres in the following project to create an interactive Data Viewer Dashboard application.

 <DetailIconCards>